nexlay/wallnex/README.md

 ## General Information
 - Wallnex - simple wallpaper app.
 It was created with Flutter.
-All animations created by myself in Rive.
+Animations created by myself in Rive.
 All animations transition logic is provided with Rive's state machine.